OptimalBPM/of/README.md

 The Optimal Framework is a modern, and running, multi-user system, it differs from many other frameworks because it comes with a runnable server as-is.
 The goal is to create something that not only provides the framework for solving, but actually has already implemented the most common problems in systems programming.

-As the client side of Optimal Framework is Typescript, and the server side is Python, there are no restriction on what can be done.
+As the client side of Optimal Framework is Typescript, and the server side is Python, there are no restrictions on what can be done.
 The backend is a MongoDB database, which covers a surprising range of usage scenarios, but there are no problems with additionally using an RDBMS backend.

 A typical implementation would someone moving a traditional desktop client-based system to web based clients or apps.
 It is like a CMS for systems development.
 One could call it a Function Management System.
-And FMS.
+An FMS.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->